 Sphere 3D was incorporated under the Business Corporations Act (Ontario) on May 2, 2007 as T.B.
 Mining Ventures Inc. On March 24, 2015, we completed a short-form amalgamation with a wholly-owned subsidiary.
 In connection with the short-form amalgamation, we changed our name to "Sphere 3D Corp."
-Any reference to the "Company", "Sphere 3D", "we", "our", "us", or similar terms refers to Sphere 3D and its subsidiaries.
+Any reference to the "Company", "Sphere 3D", "we", "our", "us", or similar terms refers to Sphere 3D Corp. and its subsidiaries.
 In December 2014, we completed the acquisition of Overland Storage, Inc. ("Overland") to grow our business in the containerization and virtualization technologies along with data management products that enabled workload-optimized solutions.
 In November 2018, we sold our Overland business.
-In January 2022, we commenced operations of our digital mining operation as a net carbon-neutral cryptocurrency miner.
+In January 2022, we commenced operations of our digital mining operation and are dedicated to becoming a leading carbon-neutral Bitcoin mining company.
 We are establishing an enterprise-scale mining operation through procurement of next-generation mining equipment and partnering with experienced service providers.